jordan-git/typescript-mern-todo-app/README.md

 SECRET=<secret>
 ```

-2. Use `npm run run-server-dev` to host the backend without compiling the TypeScript to JavaScript files (using ts-node-dev).
+2. Use `npm run run-server-dev` to host the backend without compiling the TypeScript to JavaScript files (using ts-node-dev)
-3. Optionally use `npm run build-server` followed by `npm run run-server` to build and execute the production JavaScript files directly.
+3. Optionally use `npm run build-server` followed by `npm run run-server` to build and execute the production JavaScript files directly

 ## Progress: